Religion in Senegal: Islam

 About 97% of the Senegalese population is Muslim, and many denominations of this faith are practised.
 Approximately 1% of the Muslim population practices Ahmadiyya.
 Though mainstream Muslims see Ahmadis as heretic.
 Sufism is represented in Senegal by the following brotherhoods: Tijanism, Mouridism, Qadiriyya, and Layenism.
 More recently, the NabyAllah movement has emerged and constructed the Mosque of the Divinity in Ouakam.

 The Layenes are a Muslim brotherhood based in Mahdism.
 This group originated in Yoff, a Lebou village that has become a commune d'arondissement of Dakar.
 The founder is Seydina Limamou Laye.
 He began his prédication May 24, 1883, at the age of 40, presenting himself as the Imam of "Bien Guidés" or "imamoul Mahdi."
 He taught and preached religious law and worship "clean and sincere," removed from the traditions that he judged were not conforming to Islam.

 Tijanism (Tarîqah Tijâniyyah) is the most important Sufi brotherhood in Senegal.
 In Senegal, the principal holy city of Tijanism is Tivouane, the home of marabout Malick Sy (d.
 1922).
 Sy left a legacy of pacifist teachings.
 Il y a aussi Sokone Avec El Hadji Amadou Déme (1895-1973).
 Kaolack is another important city, for being the seat of marabout Baye Niass (1900-1975) who also taught a pacifist message.
 The first propagators were Oumar Tall who tried to lead a holy war (1852-1864) against the French and Mouhammadoul Hâmet BA.
 After the 2002 general census of the Senegalese population, the followers of Tijianism constitute around 60% of all Senegalese, making it the most represented brotherhood in the country.

 The Mouride constitute one of the most important brotherhoods in Senegal, and the most important Sufi brotherhood in Sub-Saharan Africa.
 The religious center of Mourides is the city of Touba, which houses one of the largest mosques in Africa.
 The founder of the Mouride brotherhood is Marabout Ahmadou Bamba (1853–1927).
 Each year, the Mourides commemorate the exile of Bamba during Magal, celebrated in the holy city of Touba.
 Each year, not less than two million people make this pilgrimage.
 Mourides constitute around 28% of the Senegalese population.

 The Qadiriyya brotherhood is the oldest in Senegal, founded by the Sufi mystic Abd al Qadir al-Jilani in the 12th century.
 Qadiriyya constitute around 6% of the Senegalese population.

 Shia Islam is the dominant religion among the Lebanese community of Senegal.
 Since the 1970s, the number of native Senegalese Shi'i Muslims has been growing significantly.
+They belong to organizations such as Mozdahir.

 Christianity

-Primarily found in the south of Senegal, in the Casamance region, Christians are largely of Serer heritage.
-They are also found in the large cities of Senegal, such as Dakar and Saint-Louis.
+Primarily found in the west and south of Senegal, particularly in the Casamance region, they are also found in the large cities, such as Dakar and Saint-Louis.
 Senegalese Christians have a site of pilgrimage at Popenguine.
-The Dakar Cathedral was constructed at the beginning of the 20th century by father Daniel Brottier, founder of the orphelins apprentis d'Auteuil.
+The Dakar Cathedral was constructed at the beginning of the 20th century by father Daniel Brottier, founder of the Orphelins Apprentis d'Auteuil.

-Protestantism is equally represented, among others, by the Protestant Church of Senegal.
+Protestantism is equally represented, among others, by the Protestant Church in Senegal.